MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 Adoption plans convert the principles of Zero Trust strategy into an actionable plan.
 Your collective teams can use the adoption plan to guide their technical efforts and align them with your organization's business strategy.

-The motivations and outcomes you define, together with your business leaders and teams, support the “Why?” for your organization.
-These become the North Star for your strategy.
+The motivations and outcomes you define, together with your business leaders and teams, support the “Why?” for your organization and become the North Star for your strategy.
 Next comes the technical planning to achieve the objectives.

 Technical adoption for identifying and protecting sensitive business data involves: